 Approach Strengths Gaps Score (1 to 5) Potential actions and resources if score is 1 or 2 Parents of SEND pupils may continue to require our support at this time by email the CEC SEND email the SENDCO email their tutor their head of year.
 External agencies will become involved if necessary following the usual graduated response process.
+Reset for remote learning sessions offered to pupils in secondary.
+Inclusion hub have put in place mentoring sessions under menu of support.
 Monitoring engagement The school has systems for checking daily whether pupils are engaging with their work, and informs parents and carers immediately where engagement is a concern.
-Home learning tracker in place and being used on a weekly basis by teachers to track daily lessons.
+Home learning tracker in place and being used on a weekly basis by teachers to track daily lessons to drill down into where there are gaps or room for improvement.
 Parents and carers are contacted through a tiered system to provide support where engagement is a concern.
 We have introduced a daily check whereby students can request a phone call if they require extra support.
 More department time has been provided for checking and monitoring.
 Class charts is being used to provide positive rewards for engagement.
+Our interventions have increased engagement and attendance.
+Measures put in place to support pupils in contacting staff if help required (pastoral and academic) We have liased with all trust schools and head teachers, QA being explored as advised above.
 Daily checks- consider how we will ensure students have attended their lessons.
 Immediate contact if work is not completed or below standard.
-How do we know work is completed?
-Check with wider Trust schools.
-2/3 Advice on how schools should monitor engagement is highlighted in the remote education expectations guidance.
+We need to see actual evidence of class data.
+4 Advice on how schools should monitor engagement is highlighted in the remote education expectations guidance.
 EdTech Demonstrator networks have produced a range of webinars and tutorials, including sharing advice and top tips on ways to monitor and evaluate progress.
-Pupil digital skills and literacy The school supports pupils where necessary to use technology effectively for remote education, including assistive technologies for pupils with SEND.
-All students will continue with Bedrock and Sparx and Google Classroom.
+Pupil digital skills and literacy The school supports pupils where necessary to use technology effectively for remote education, All students will continue with Bedrock and Sparx and Google Classroom.
 Students who receive Lexia intervention will still receive Lexia intervention.
-Subtitles to be added to videos?
-Teachers- Edutech explaining about Microsoft has taken place and the trainer is returning to look at Teams and Paul Meehan is looking at Google Classroom.
-Optional for Primary.
-Tech Hub for parents and students on how to use the Google platform etc. 1 hour a week - Meehan?
-DEB to communicate with TC.
-RXP can explore an automated approach to this.
-3 Where technology is used to support the school's remote education provision, schools should consider providing practical support and guidance to pupils on how to use the technology.
+Tech Hub for parents and students on how to use the Google platform etc. 1 hour a week - Mr Meehan?
+4 Where technology is used to support the school's remote education provision, schools should consider providing practical support and